Associate Professor of Christian Formation & Ministry

 About Tom Schwanda

 I was born and raised in Pennsylvania and New Jersey.
 I was a pastor for over eighteen years serving in three Reformed Church in America (RCA) congregations.
 I met my wife, Grace, who was the minister of music, while serving in the first congregation.
 I have also been an editor for Baker Books and Zondervan and served my denomination as Associate for Spiritual Formation.
 Over the years I have been privileged to teach various courses in Christian spirituality and worship at numerous seminaries.
 I am also adjunct associate professor of Christian Spirituality at Fuller Seminary and teach a doctor of ministry course each summer.
 I find great joy in leading retreats, teaching adult classes, and offering spiritual direction.

-Grace and I have two grown children; Rebecca Joy and her husband Jesse, live in Grand Rapids, MI and Steve and his wife Stephanie, live in Alma, MI.
-We are also blessed with four grandchildren, Brooklyn and Aniston from Rebecca Joy and Jesse and Hailey and Pierce from Steve and Stephanie.
-We enjoy attending concerts, canoeing and kayaking.
+Grace and I have two adult children; Rebecca Joy and her husband Jesse, who live in Grand Rapids, MI and Steve who lives in Alma, MI.
+We are also blessed with four grandchildren, Hailey, Brooklyn, Pierce and Aniston.
+We enjoy attending concerts, traveling and playing with our grandchildren.
 I begin my day with prayer, reading Scripture, and journaling followed by a three-mile run.
 I am proud of my Czech heritage and cheer for the Toronto Maple Leafs even though they have not played decent hockey for decades.